isselmou92/DistortionCorrection/README.md

 - Resamples and upsamples the static field map and MR volume.

 - Converts the static field map voxel values in frequencies (Hz) to spatial displacement values in millimetres (mm), according to the formula d=ΔB0/G, where ΔB0 corresponds to the static field inhomogeneity present in each voxel of the static field map and G is the gradient strength along the frequency encoding direction.
 A ΔB0-spatial field map is generated.

-The script set the z-axis as the frequency encoding direction.
+The script sets the z-axis as the frequency encoding direction.
 However, the user needs to reset the frequency direction and the G parameter, according to their image acquisition.

 - Applies the ΔB0-spatial field map in mm to the MR volume, resulting in a ΔB0-corrected MR image.